linsalrob/PyFBA/docs/installation.rst

 you have libSBML and lxml be installed to read the SBML files.

 ``setup.py`` will attempt to install these for you.
-If you wish to install it manually you should be able to do so with ``pip install``:
+If you wish to install them manually you should be able to do so with ``pip install``:

 ::

         pip install python-libsbml-experimental
+        pip install lxml

 Beautiful Soup 4
 ~~~~~~~~~~~~~~~~